Physical Therapy Guide to Turf Toe

-- A physical therapist who is experienced in treating people with orthopedic or musculoskeletal injuries.
+- A physical therapist who is experienced in treating people with orthopedic or musculoskeletal (muscle, bone, and joint) injuries.

-- A physical therapist who is a board-certified specialist or who has completed a residency in orthopedic or sports physical therapy, as they will have advanced knowledge, experience, and skills that apply to an athletic population.
+- A physical therapist who is a board-certified specialist or who has completed a residency in orthopedic and/or sports physical therapy.
+This physical therapist will have advanced knowledge, experience, and skills that apply to athletes and turf toe injuries.

-You can find physical therapists that have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association.
+This tool will help you search for physical therapists with specific clinical expertise in your geographic area.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and report activities that make your symptoms worse.
+- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and report activities that make your symptoms worse and better.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions, and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make informed health care decisions and prepare them for their visit with a health care provider.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of turf toe injury.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for turf toe.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract, which also may offer free access to the full text or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.

 Dubois B, Esculier JF.
 Soft-tissue injuries simply need PEACE and LOVE.
 Br J Sports Med.
 2020;54(2):72–73.
 Article Summary in PubMed.

 Fraser TW, Doty JF.
 Turf toe: review of the literature and surgical technique.
 Ann Jt.
 2019;12(4). doi: 10.21037/aoj/.2019.05.03